Power of Attorney in Winter Park

 - Sign a contract

-- Make health care decisions
+- Make healthcare decisions

 - Handle financial transactions

-- Sign legal documents for the principle
+- Sign legal documents for the principal

 - Create trusts and make gifts